georgevetticaden/multi-agent-health-insight-system/README.md

 The architecture follows a clear **Extract → Load → Analyze** pipeline, with each component having one specialized job:

 ### (1) Health Data Extraction Agent
-**Role**: Transforms unstructured PDFs into structured JSON with 100% accuracy
+**Role**: Transforms unstructured PDFs into structured JSON with high accuracy

-**Why it matters**: The extraction agent doesn't try to analyze or visualize - it just extracts perfectly.
-This laser focus on a single responsibility is what enables the **100% accuracy requirement** to be met consistently across hundreds of pages of complex medical data.
+**Why it matters**: The extraction agent doesn't try to analyze or visualize - it just extracts data with exceptional precision.
+This laser focus on a single responsibility is what enables the **high accuracy requirement** to be met consistently across hundreds of pages of complex medical data.

 **Capabilities**:
 - Processes 200+ page Apple Health PDF exports